KacperOldz/javaExercices/README.md

 1. Functional programming - paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data
 2. Functional intrface - a functional interface is an interface that contains exactly one abstract method
+3. Lambda expressions - is a concise way to represent an anonymous function—a method without a name that can be passed around as an argument to other methods or stored in variables.
+They make code more readable and expressive, especially when working with interfaces that contain only one abstract method
+4.